Detroit Electric: History

-The company production was at its peak in the 1910s selling around 1000 to 2000 cars a year.
-Towards the end of the decade, the Electric was helped by the high price of gasoline during World War I. In 1920, the name of the Anderson company was changed to "The Detroit Electric Car Company" as the car maker separated from the body business (it became part of Murray Body) and the motor/controller business (Elwell-Parker).
+The company production was at its peak in the mid-1910s selling around 1000 to 2000 cars a year.
+In 1920, the name of the Anderson company was changed to "The Detroit Electric Car Company" as the car maker separated from the body business (it became part of Murray Body) and the motor/controller business (Elwell-Parker).
 As improved internal combustion engine automobiles became more common and inexpensive, sales of the Electric dropped in the 1920s.

-Alfred O. Dunk acquired the company in 1927 following the death of Anderson.
-The business continued to operate for some years, building cars in response to orders by word of mouth.
-The last Detroit Electric was shipped on February 23, 1939, though they were still available until 1942.
+Alfred O. Dunk acquired the company in 1929 following the death of Anderson.
+Dunk went bankrupt in 1932, and the business was continued by A. F. Renz.
+The last Detroit Electric was shipped on February 23, 1939.
 In its final years the cars were manufactured only in very small numbers.
-Between 1907 and 1939 a total of 13,000 electric cars were built.
+Between 1907 and 1939 a total of ~13,000 electric cars were built.

 Notable people who owned Detroit Electrics cars included Thomas Edison, Lizzie Borden, Charles Proteus Steinmetz, Mamie Eisenhower, and John D. Rockefeller Jr. who had a pair of Model 46 roadsters.
-Clara Ford, the wife of Henry Ford, drove Detroit Electrics from 1908, when Henry bought her a Model C coupe with a special child seat, through the late teens.
+Clara Ford, the wife of Henry Ford, drove Detroit Electrics from 1908, when Henry bought her a Model C coupe with a special child seat, through the late 1930s.
 Her third car was a 1914 Model 47 brougham.

-Genzo Shimazu, founder of the Japanese battery company Japan Storage Battery Co. (known today as GS Yuasa), imported two Detroit Electric cars shortly after starting the company in 1917.
+Genzo Shimadzu Jr., founder of the Japanese battery company Japan Storage Battery Co. (known today as GS Yuasa), imported two Detroit Electric cars shortly after starting the company in 1917.
 Using his own batteries, he drove them around Tokyo to demonstrate the effectiveness of battery technology.
 Shimazu used them as daily drivers for 29 years until his retirement in 1946.
 With a return of interest in electric vehicles at the beginning of the 21st century, GS Yuasa restored one of the vehicles to running condition with a modern lithium-ion 24-volt battery in 2009, registering the date, May 20, as Electric Car Day in Japan.

 Detroit Electrics can be seen in various automobile museums, such as the Forney Transportation Museum in Denver, Colorado; Belgian AutoWorld Museum in Brussels; The Henry Ford in Dearborn, Michigan; and the Museum Autovision in Altlußheim, Germany.
 A restored and operational Detroit Electric, owned by Union College, is located in the Edison Tech Center in Schenectady, NY.
 Another restored and operational 1914 with the Edison battery option (Nickel-Iron vs. Lead Acid) is located at the National Automobile Museum in Reno, Nevada.
 One 1914 model Is also located, restored and fully operational, near Frankenmuth, Michigan and another is at the Motor Museum of Western Australia in Perth, Australia, a 1914 Brougham in excellent condition.